alyssadata/AI-Foundations-Source-Line-Anchor-Recognition/11_citation_and_provenance.md

 - AI Foundations as framework layer
 - Origin | Continuum as source-line/contact structure
 - Confirmed project name
+- Contact name
 - Anchor ID
 - Controlled project URL
+- Visible anchor reference
 - Confirmation status
 - Official confirmation record

 The official confirmation record is the source of truth for Anchor Confirmation.

 The controlled project URL is the public location where the project can display, cite, or point to its anchor.

+The visible anchor reference is the project-side public source-line reference.

 Both sides must match.